MethaneRain/Python/Jupyter-Notebooks/Advanced-Plotting/GeoPandas/README.md

-## GeoPandas
+## Geopandas

-GeoPandas is a great visualization tool for woking with geospatial data
+Geoandas is a great visualization tool for woking with geospatial data

 Sample Output: